Spectrum FAQ

 What type of events do Spectrum provide?

-Our range of events, days out, photoshoots and sessions for the children and families that we support focus around social gains, sport, technology, the Arts, entertainment, creativity and interaction, to name but a few.
-Examples of some of the events we have done and are delivering are the Harry Potter Studios, Legoland, Disneyland Paris, Warwick Castle, ZSL Whipsnade, Breakfast with Santa and local pantomimes.
+Our range of events, days out, sessions for the children and families that we support focus around social gains, sport, technology, the Arts, entertainment, creativity and interaction, to name but a few.
+Examples of some of the events we have done and are delivering are the Harry Potter Studios, Legoland, Disneyland Paris, Warwick Castle, ZSL, Supper with Santa, Pantomimes, Theatre and Tower of London to name but a few.

 Do Spectrum provide family based sessions?